Lithuania upset over soon-to-open Belarus nuke plant

 Lithuania upset over soon-to-open Belarus nuke plantNew

 VILNIUS, Lithuania (AP) — The Baltic nation of Lithuania has sent a protest note to Belarus over a planned nuclear power plant close to their shared border that is to start operating in November.
-The Astravyets nuclear power plant, 40 kilometers (25 miles) south of Vilnius, Lithuania’s capital, is to start production Nov.
+The Astravyets nuclear power plant, located 40 kilometers (25 miles) south of Vilnius, Lithuania’s capital, is to start production Nov.
 1-10.
-In recent weeks, residents living near the Belarus border have been given free iodine pills and evacuation drills have been held in case of a radiation leak at the new Russian-built plant, which has been plagued by problems.
+In recent weeks, residents living near the Belarus border have been given free iodine pills and evacuation drills have been held in case of a radiation leak at the new Russian-built plant.
 The two countries are already at odds after the presidential election in Belarus that opposition members and Lithuanian officials say was rigged.